The New York State Capitol in Albany is seen on June...

 • However, some critics want the commission not to approve raises until limits are placed on outside income.
 A law capping outside income at $35,000 is being challenged in court by Republican legislators.

 New Yorkers can weigh in.
 The next and final public hearing is Nov.
 7 at the New York City Bar Association offices in Manhattan.
-The hearings are also streamed live at http://www.nyscommissiononcompensation.org and the public can comment online through nyscompensation@gmail.com.
+The hearings are also streamed live at http://www.nyscommissiononcompensation.org, and the public can comment online through nyscompensation@gmail.com.

-In the State Legislature.
-63 senators and 150 Assembly members are paid a base salary of $142,000 plus a daily expense payment — called a per diem — of $117 for lodging and $86 for meals while working in Albany.
+In the State Legislature, 63 senators and 150 Assembly members are paid a base salary of $142,000, plus a daily expense payment — called a per diem — of $117 for lodging and $86 for meals while working in Albany.
 That’s the highest salary among all state legislatures, according to the National Conference of State Legislatures.
 Seven years ago, legislators were paid $79,500.

-California legislators are paid $128,215 plus a $214 per day on working days in Sacramento.
+California legislators are paid $128,215, plus $214 per day on working days in Sacramento.
 Massachusetts pays $73,655 without per diems or mileage reimbursement, while Pennsylvania pays $106,422 with a $185 per diem.
-Florida legislators are paid $29,697 per year and a per diem of $80 while Texas pays $7,200 per year and a $221 per diem.
+Florida legislators are paid $29,697 per year and a per diem of $80, while Texas pays $7,200 per year and a $221 per diem.

 New York’s lieutenant governor, attorney general and comptroller are each paid $220,000.
 Direct comparisons with other states is difficult because the jobs differ.
 Seven years ago, the positions paid $151,500.
 Those jobs are now held by Lt.
 Gov. Antonio Delgado, Attorney General Letitia James and Comptroller Thomas DiNapoli, all Democrats.

 Top state administrators, including commissioners, are paid $159,900 to $220,000, up from $90,000 to $136,000 before the commission.
-Supporter said low salaries hindered hiring the best talent.
+Supporters said low salaries hindered hiring the best talent.

-The commission in December raised the salaries of lower-level trial level judges in each county and borough under what New York calls the Supreme Court.
+The commission in December raised the salaries of lower-level trial judges in each county and borough under what New York calls the Supreme Court.
 The judges will be paid $232,600 beginning in April, compared with $174,000 before the commission.
 In addition to the 10.3% raises over the 2020 salaries, 2% raises were approved beginning in 2026 that would raise the salaries to $237,252.

-"So, it isn't a yearly struggle and a yearly political fight with all the consequences, where people are constantly worrying whether or not they can make enough money to live in Washington, D.C.," said Commission Chairman Eugene M. Fahey, a retired Court of Appeals judge.
+"So, it isn't a yearly struggle and a yearly political fight with all the consequences, where people are constantly worrying whether or not they can make enough money to live in Washington, D.C.," said commission Chairman Eugene M. Fahey, a retired Court of Appeals judge.

-"We believe that pay increases without greater safeguards to better ensure elected officials put the public before their private pocketbook interests would be unwarranted and irresponsible," said Rachael Fauss of the Reinvent Albany good-government group.
-"The public basically made a deal with the Legislature to support pay raises in return for limits on outside income."
+"We believe that pay increases without greater safeguards to better ensure elected officials put the public before their private pocketbook interests would be unwarranted and irresponsible," said Rachael Fauss of the Reinvent Albany good government group.
+"The public basically made a deal with the legislature to support pay raises in return for limits on outside income."

 Blair Horner of the New York Public Interest Research Group noted that many legislators work for law firms and companies that are impacted by their legislative actions.